nootedandrooted/rtl-sdr-close-call-monitor/README.md

 Connect an RTL-SDR device to your computer.
     Open a terminal and navigate to the directory containing the python script.
+    Choose a script that you want to use.

-    Run the monitor with sound script using `python3 monitor_with_sound.py` or run the CSV logging script using `python3 csv_logging.py`
+   Run the monitor with sound script using `python3 monitor_with_sound.py` or run the CSV logging script using `python3 csv_logging.py` (ThingsBoard and JSON loggin in the end of this section)

    The script will prompt you to enter various options:

    `Sample rate`: choose between the default value of 2.56MHz or a custom value (in Hz).